E-cyborg/internshala/Kanhaiya Lal Bohra/Django Project Setup/django_set/README.md

 ---

-Made with ❤️ using Django, DRF, and Celery.
+Made with ❤️ using Django, DRF, Celery, and Telegram Bot API.